 i Refer to the student's usual expressive mode of communication to prompt the student to begin.
 For example, if the student uses the computer or an AAC device to express a response, SAY: Use the computer/your device [or other wording familiar to the student].

-ALT IND As you read the question, gently guide the student's hand to his or her other hand or to a doll's hand.
+ALT IND As you read the question, GIVE the sock to the student.

 For students who use an AAC device or picture cards as an expressive communication mode: